PathwayCommons/guide/_workflows/pathway_enrichment_ii/visualize.md

 ### Enrichment Map

 EM is a visualization analysis tool that organizes gene sets into an information rich similarity network.
-The true power of EM is that it can represents a basis upon which to reduce dimensionality by grouping similar gene sets; These clusters can then be annotated with an overarching 'theme' that is representative of the group (Figure 2).
+The true power of Enrichment Map is that it reduces complexity by grouping similar gene sets; These clusters can then be annotated with an overarching 'theme' that is representative of the group (Figure 2).

 Gene sets are represented as nodes where the number of genes correlates with node diameter.
 Edges between nodes represent shared genes, where the amount of overlap is represented by thickness.
 Finally, EM can use node color to represent other dimensions of the data, for example, gene sets enriched in different classes.